1810-oct22-java/triviatownes/README.md

 - Run the server and navigate to /example in the browser
 - If all goes well "testing" will show up on the window
 - Let me know if you have any issues getting the server to run
+- Follow the steps provided in the CORS section of this document
+-

+## EnviromentVariables
+- Everyone will have a different path to the database properties file, and possibly other resources
+- The problem is we can't push our ConnectionFactory file if the database.properties file path is different for all of us.
+- The solution is to use a com.ex.envEnviromentVariables file that is only pushed to github once, and never pushed again
+- In this file we can set our file paths and push all our files without messing up everyone elses project
+- All the variables in this file will be static because they never need to changed after you set them the first time.
+- This file will be in the .gitingore file

 ## Gitingore
 I created a .gitignore file that should allow us to all work on